 This publication provides general guidance to support environmental impact assessments (EIAs) for coastal tourism development.
-It is designed to be tested and revised over time based on experiences in Pacific island countries and territories, and the development and progression of EIA in the Pacific region.
-For specific direction and guidance SPREP and SPTO members should refer to their national legislation or consult with an EIA specialist.
+It is designed to be tested and revised over time based on experiences in Pacific island countries and territories, and the development and progression of EIA in Pacific island countries and territories.
+For specific direction and guidance, SPREP and SPTO members should refer to their national legislation or consult with an EIA specialist.